Last Updated on May 24, 2024 by Kittredge Cherry

 Many important writers have been influenced by Julian, including 20th-century British poet T.S.
 Eliot.
 He quotes her in his masterpiece “Four Quartets,” which led to him receiving the Nobel Prize for literature in 1948.

-Julian of Norwich in song and prayer
+Julian of Norwich in song, literature and prayer

 Julian of Norwich patch